 All foreigners wishing to work and work in Cayman require a permit.
 Lawyers must have a Commonwealth qualification to practice Cayman law but cannot be admitted until they have 3 years post qualified experience.
 Spouses can be a dependant on their partner’s work permit in order to reside on the island.
 Unmarried partners however are not permitted to live on the island without a job and work permit of their own.

-Whilst varying greatly, Cayman law firms tend to offer high salaries.
-About 60% of firms offer salary plus commission structures, which can boost earnings significantly.
-A 5 year PQE lawyer may receive a starting salary between US$160-210K as well as health benefits, relocation allowance and temporary accommodation and transport upon arrival.
+Whilst varying greatly, Cayman law firms tend to offer slightly higher salaries than other jurisdictions in the region.
+A 5 year PQE lawyer may receive a starting salary between US$150-200K as well as health benefits, relocation allowance and temporary accommodation and transport upon arrival.